Loreb92/openalex_to_gbq/README.md

 2. Build Docker image and run the scripts into the container.

+Modify the first line of the scripts `proj/run_<entity>.js`.
+This sets the variable `UV_THREADPOOL_SIZE`, which is the number of threads that node.js can use.
+The default value is 3.
+Increase this number if you have more cores.

 ```
 docker build -t node . --no-cache --progress=plain
 docker run -d --name node -v /$PWD/openalex-original:/openalex_to_gbq/openalex-original -v /$PWD/openalex-processed:/openalex_to_gbq/openalex-processed --rm -ti node